Ninja Tables 2025 Year In Review

 Birthdays, WordCamps, and FUN!

-All work and no play makes for burnt-out developers and grumpy support staff, was never our HQ.
-This year, too we made sure to celebrate the wins.
+All work and no play makes for burnt-out developers and grumpy support staff; that was never our HQ.
+This year, too!
+We made sure to celebrate the wins.

 Celebrated WP Manage Ninja’s 9th anniversary

 This year was a special one for our mother brand- another year of growing, learning, and building something meaningful together across our entire ecosystem.
-And if you’d rather experience the story than read through charts and numbers, we’ve got something better waiting for you.
 Hit play on the video below to meet the people behind the work and take a little tour of our sanctuary- our HQ.

 Ninja Tables Turned 7!